There's no solid proof that vitamin B-12 shots, also called injections, help you lose weight.

-Vitamin B-12 is a water-soluble B complex vitamin found naturally in a variety of foods, including meat, fish and dairy products.
-Vitamin B-12 is also added to some foods and is available as a dietary supplement.
-Vitamin B-12 injections are commonly prescribed to help prevent or treat pernicious anemia and B-12 deficiency.
+Vitamin B-12 is a water-soluble B complex vitamin.
+It's found naturally in many foods, such as meat, fish and dairy products.
+Vitamin B-12 is added to some foods and is available as a dietary supplement.
+Health care providers commonly prescribe vitamin B-12 shots to help prevent or treat pernicious anemia and B-12 deficiency.

-Metformin (Fortamet, Glucophage, Riomet) is a drug sometimes used as part of a weight-loss strategy for people with type 2 diabetes.
-Vitamin B-12 deficiency can be a side effect of this drug.
-If you take metformin, talk to your doctor about strategies to maintain adequate B-12 levels.
+Metformin (Fortamet, Riomet, others) is a drug that may be used as part of a weight-loss tool for people with type 2 diabetes.
+Low vitamin B-12 levels in your body can be a side effect of this drug.
+If you take metformin, talk to your health care provider about ways to keep enough vitamin B-12 in your body.

-Getting large amounts of vitamin B-12 through vitamin B-12 injections isn't likely to harm your health.
-But vitamin B-12 can interfere with the effectiveness of some medications, so if you receive vitamin B-12 injections, be sure to let your doctor know.
+Getting large amounts of vitamin B-12 through vitamin B-12 shots is not likely to harm your health.
+But vitamin B-12 may affect how well some drugs work.
+And some drugs can affect vitamin B-12 levels.
+So if you want to get vitamin B-12 shots, tell your health care provider first.

-If you're hoping to lose weight, resist the lure of quick and easy solutions.
+If you're hoping to lose weight, avoid giving in to quick and easy fixes.
 What counts is a healthy lifestyle.
-Enjoy healthier foods in appropriate quantities and include physical activity in your daily routine.
+Enjoy healthier foods in proper portions.
+And get physical activity every day.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.